yireo/yireo-slides/slides/yireo/explaining_upward.md

 ---
 class: center, middle
 ### My personal opinion: Do not use UPWARD in production, but use Nginx for this instead

 ---
 class: center, middle
+### Unless you want to do SSR (Server Side Rendering) with UPWARD

+---
+class: center, middle
+### Is it useful in development?

+---
+class: center, middle